Skip to main content

 2. Gmail Clipping: Reduce inline CSS bloat.
 Extract repeated styles into <style> blocks and rely on class selectors where supported.

-3. Outlook Padding Mismatch: Replace padding on <td> with nested <table> structures or use mso-padding-alt workarounds.
+3. Outlook Padding Mismatch: Replace padding on nested <td> with explicit spacer table rows, or use mso-padding-alt on the parent cell.

 4. Image Scaling: Always set explicit width and height attributes.
 Use style="max-width: 100%; height: auto;" to prevent overflow on small viewports.